SjdnDzikran/bpjs-ai/backend/README.md

-# AI Car Inspection Customer Service - Backend
+# BPJS AI Care - Backend

-NestJS backend for the AI-powered WhatsApp customer service system for used car inspections.
+NestJS backend for the BPJS Kesehatan WhatsApp assistant.
+It receives WAHA webhooks, stores chats/customers, and uses Gemini to answer BPJS inquiries with escalation cues when a human agent is needed.

 ## Overview

 This backend handles:
 - WhatsApp message webhooks from WAHA
-- AI agent integration for customer conversations
+- AI agent responses for BPJS questions via Google Gemini
-- Booking information collection and management
+- Chat + customer records with Prisma/PostgreSQL
-- Payment processing coordination
+- Outbound WhatsApp messaging through WAHA API
-- Inspector notification system
+- Escalation markers when cases should be handed to a human

 ## Quick Start